sdthompson1/babylon/README.md

 # The "Babylon" programming language

-**Babylon** is a new programming language designed to support formal verification within the context of a low-level, C- or Rust-like language.
+**Babylon** is a new, low-level, C- or Rust-like programming language with support for formal verification.

 Design goals:

- - Support for formal verification (e.g. preconditions, postconditions).
+ - Formal verification primitives (e.g. preconditions, postconditions).
  - Well-defined semantics (no "undefined behaviour" like C).
  - Keep it simple (no overly complex language features).
  - Minimal runtime system requirements (e.g. no garbage collection).